 Let me explain.

-We might not like to admit it.
-But at some point, we’ve all found ourselves in a heated argument.
+As much as we might not like to admit it, at some point, we’ve all found ourselves caught up in a heated argument.

 But they just kept throwing jab after jab until you finally burst into an all-out verbal assault.

-You try to calm things down, but every word feels like you’re throwing another gallon of gas on the fire.
+You try to calm things down, but every word feels like you’re throwing more gas on the fire.

 But in the middle of all this…